MARKETING ANALYTICS2025-12-09

 If direct data is unavailable, AI algorithms can gather data from a variety of sources.

-You can find many 3rd-party service providers to gather data regarding client interaction to detect the factors that influence user buying intent.
+You can find many 3rd-party service providers that gather data on client interactions to identify factors that influence user buying intent.

-AI can use only a few signals for buyer-intent prediction for products based on such data.
+AI can use only a few signals to predict buyer intent for products based on such data.
 These signs include:

 1. Number of customers who visited your website